VaLeXaR/wp-multilang/readme.txt

     `add_filter ( 'wpm_post_post_config', '__return_null');`

 To enable translation pass an empty array in php `array()` or empty object in json `{}`.
-Supports translation multilevel array of options, custom fields and post_content.
+Supports translation multidimensional array of options, meta fields and post_content.

 Supports the removal of established localizations.
-Has the ability to add your own localizations.

 Supports translation via GET parameter.
 Add in the GET parameter `lang` code desired language.

 Supports clean database of translations when removing the plugin.
+Translations are only removed from the built-in tables.

 Supports import term translations from qTranslate(by Soft79).

 Ideal for developers.

-For display language switcher in any place add code to your template
+For display language switcher in any place add the code to your template

 `if ( function_exists ( 'wpm_language_switcher' ) ) wpm_language_switcher ();`

 Function accepts two parameters:

 $args - array
-  `type` - `list`, `dropdown`, `select`.
-Default - `list`.
+  `type` - 'list', 'dropdown', 'select'.
+Default - 'list'.
-  `show` - `flag`, `name`, `both`.
-Default - `both`.
+  `show` - 'flag', 'name', 'both'.
+Default - 'both'.

 $echo - bool